 - Applications are due by Friday May 30th, 2014.

 - Applicants will be notified of their admission status by June 13th, 2014.

 What It Is

-Oklahoma Policy Institute hosted the first Summer Policy Institute (SPI) from August 5 -7, 2013 at the University of Tulsa.
-The event brought together more than 50 highly-qualified undergraduate and graduate students for an exciting and stimulating three-day learning experience.
-SPI offers participants a unique opportunity to become better informed about vital Oklahoma policy issues, network with fellow students and leaders in the policy process, and prepare for their future studies and work in policy-related fields.
+This year’s Summer Policy Institute will be held August 3-6, 2014.
+The event brings together more than 50 highly-qualified undergraduate and graduate students for an exciting and stimulating four-day learning experience.
+SPI offers participants a unique opportunity to become better informed about vital Oklahoma policy issues, network with fellow students and leaders, and prepare for their future studies and work in policy-related fields.

 The Institute is hosted and led by the staff of OK Policy, a Tulsa-based think-tank that produces timely and credible information, analysis, and ideas on state policy issues, guided by core commitments to the fair and adequate funding of public services and the expansion of economic prosperity for all Oklahomans.

 Who Can Participate